EvangelosStefanos/TinyLLaVA-Video/README.md

 Global Batch Size = num of GPUs * `per_device_train_batch_size` * `gradient_accumulation_steps`, we recommand you always keep global batch size and learning rate as above except for lora tuning your model.

-You can refer to [TinyLLaVA_Factory](https://github.com/TinyLLaVA/TinyLLaVA_Factory) to modify components such as "llm," "vision_tower," and "train_recipe."

 ### 3. Evaluation